postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 * Launch screen

 #### Request builder
-1. In the request builder. enter a new request in the builder.
+1. In the request builder, enter a new request in the builder.
 2. Click the **Save** button.
     [![save button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/SAVE_send2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/SAVE_send2.png)
 3. Chose an existing collection or a new collection.